A man named Albert Strelow once passed up a large fortune because he thought the profits of Ford Motor Company were too small.

 By 1914, Ford had 42 per cent of the total business with 248,307 Model T’s.
 Meanwhile, his price had dropped to $440, with a promise to refund $50.00 of that price to all purchasers during 1915 if the company sold 300,000 cars during the year.

 That goal was easily exceeded and the refunds promptly made.
 Anyone could buy a car for $390.
 And old but still serviceable Model T’s could be had for less than $100.
 Henry Ford’s crazy idea of a mass-produced and low-priced automobile was no longer considered crazy.
-His concept of an
+His concept of an America on wheels was well on its way to reality.

 $5.00 for Eight Hours